status-im/specs/docs/stable/5-secure-transport.md

 - Due to asynchronous forward secrecy and no additional services, private keys might be rotated

 [Andrea: That's correct, in some cases if the message is delayed for too long, or really out-of-order, the specific message key might have been deleted, as we only keep the last 3000 message keys]
-[Igor: TTL of a whisper message can expire, so any node-in-transit will drop it.
+[Igor: TTL of a Whisper message can expire, so any node-in-transit will drop it.
 Also, I believe we ignore messages with skewed timestamps]

 #### Dropped Message Resilient (PARTIAL)
 > Messages can be decrypted without receipt of all previous messages.
 This is desirable for asynchronous and unreliable network services